bitnami/containers/bitnami/pytorch/README.md

-# Bitnami package for PyTorch
+# Bitnami Secure Image for PyTorch

 ## What is PyTorch?